vladyslav-keidaliuk/vladyslav-keidaliuk/README.md

 # 💫 About Me:
-QA Engineer with experience in software testing, specializing in web and API testing.<br>Proficient in test automation frameworks, developing automated UI tests,<br>with a solid understanding of SDLC and QA processes.
-Highly responsible,<br>goal-oriented, and communicative, with a strong focus on delivering high-quality results.<br>Dedicated to continuous professional growth and enhancing technical expertise<br>to drive efficiency and innovation in quality assurance.
+QA Engineer with experience in software testing, specializing in web and API testing.
+Proficient in test automation frameworks, developing automated UI tests,with a solid understanding of SDLC and QA processes.
+Highly responsible,goal-oriented, and communicative, with a strong focus on delivering high-quality results.
+Dedicated to continuous professional growth and enhancing technical expertise to drive efficiency and innovation in quality assurance.

 ## 🌐 Socials: